abigail-ryan/serenity-day-spa/README.md

 * Google Fonts - for the fonts used within this project
 * Canva Colours - for the colour palette of this project
 * Cloudinary - for storing the image files for this project
-* Am I responsive - to display the website on various sevice sizes
+* Am I responsive - to display the website on various device sizes